nik-rev/blog/content/blog/2025-02-27_lit_str_concat_macro.md

 - `include_str!`
 - `stringify!`

-Meaning you'll be able to pass them into macros that expect a string literal, and they'll get expanded _before_!
+Meaning you'll be able to pass them into macros that expect a string literal, and they'll get expanded _before_ being passed to the macro!